jjxff/bluegreen/README.md

 # Blue Green Deployments

 The master is blue, the branch is green.
-JF
+JF-JF

 Deploy from OSEv3.